 Ashhurst School is part of the Flipped Learning Global Initiative (FLGI).
 The FLGI supports the successful adoption and implementation of the flipped learning model around the world.
 They have defined a common framework for Flipped Learning training and practice and developed International Training Standards .

-Flipped learning is really important to be a school-wide focus because it is a pedagogical change to how you approach teaching.
+It is really important for Flipped Learning to be a school-wide focus because it is a pedagogical change to how you approach teaching.
 It’s not something added into the classroom.
 It affects the way your school functions.

 Principal, Heath Chittenden explains how they got teachers and parents prepared before rolling out flipped learning in their school.
 “Flipped learning is really important to be a school-wide focus because it actually is a pedagogical change to how you approach teaching.”